Burak2210/Dogecoin-Trader/data/README.txt

-github does'nt allow empty folders, so this file is just for keep up the folder.
+github doesn't allow empty folders, so this file is just for keep up the folder.